serisman/HIDman-mini/KiCad PCBs/HIDman-micro/README.md

 - Resistors are 0603
 - Capacitors are 0603 (100n and 3u3) and 0805 (10u)

 **WARNING!** This uses a different pinout than HIDman-mini.
-Runtime detection can read P4.7, check if it LOW or floating, and adjust the PS/2 pins accordingly.
+Runtime detection can read P4.7, check if it is LOW or floating, and adjust the PS/2 pins accordingly.

 ![Schematic](https://github.com/serisman/HIDman-mini/blob/main/KiCad%20PCBs/HIDman-micro/output/Schematic.png?raw=true)

 ### 3D Render